naninovel/docs/docs/api/index.md

 <div class="config-table">

-Name | Type | Description
+ID | Type | Description
 --- | --- | ---
-<span class="action-param-nameless action-param-required" title="Nameless parameter: value should be provided after the action identifer without specifying parameter name  Required parameter: parameter should always be specified">WaitMode</span> | String | Wait condition:  input (string) - user press continue or skip input key;  number (int or float)  - timer (seconds).
+<span class="action-param-nameless action-param-required" title="Nameless parameter: value should be provided after the action identifer without specifying parameter ID  Required parameter: parameter should always be specified">WaitMode</span> | String | Wait condition:  input (string) - user press continue or skip input key;  number (int or float)  - timer (seconds).
 wait | Boolean | Holds script execution until the specified wait condition. time | Single | Determines for how long (in seconds) action should execute.
 Derived actions could (or could not) use this parameter. if | String | A `Naninovel.Actions.ConditionalFlow` expression, controlling whether this action should execute.
 See `@if` action for the expression syntax reference.